-Again you see some Core Web Vitals, but also the Speed Index, which represents the perceived speed, Time to Interactive (Page fully Interactive), and Total Blocking Time.
+Again, you see some Core Web Vitals and the Speed Index, representing the perceived speed, Time to Interactive (Page fully Interactive), and Total Blocking Time.
 This last one will give an indication of issues concerning the First Input Delay.

 But wait, Mike, there’s more…

 The report also gives pretty detailedly (but often technical) hints on what you need to do to improve:

 If you open each item, you will find these hints, telling you to ‘minify certain CSS files’ or ‘consider deferred loading of scripts,’ etcetera.

 This was something I was struggling with when I started going through these reports.
 I felt the urge to fix everything and viewed it as a checklist.

 Eventually, I found myself spending a lot of time optimizing instead of paying attention to other important tasks, like providing valuable, well-written, and optimized content.

 It made me ask the same questions: How and when to fix it and when to stop…